pierre-rouleau/pel/doc/pel-manual.rst

               echo "The ~/min-emacs/init.el should:"
-              echo " - set load-path to find utilities not compig from elpa-compatible archive," echo " - set package-archives list to include melpa, melpa-stable, gnu elpa," echo "   and your local myelpa."
+              echo " - set load-path to find utilities not compig from elpa-compatible archive," echo " - set package-archives list to include melpa, melpa-stable, gnu elpa," echo "   and your local mypelpa."
               echo "It should not load PEL nor execute pel-init." fi